sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

 own packages conform to this list entirely.
 Luckily packages can be developed and updated incrementally while knowledge and insight changes.

-I've seen my share of real world Haskell and am generally very much impressed by the quality of libraries, but we should never stop thinking about how we can improve.
+After seeing my share of real world Haskell I'm very much impressed by the quality of libraries, but we should never stop thinking about how we can improve.

 <hr>

+Disagree or do you have things that should be added to the list?
+Let me know!

 <!--
 Discuss on [Reddit](http://www.reddit.com/r/haskell/comments/XXX/) or